Somerset Food Yakitori: 4 Must-Try Spots Near Somerset MRT

 This split-screen image presents a diner's perspective: on the left, the view from behind a wooden counter looks through a glass partition at thin slices of meat grilling on a wire rack; on the right, a skewer of crispy, blistered chicken wings is held up in a close-up, showing off the perfectly browned skin against a blurred background of a dining table with red chopsticks.

-The menu here features premium items like chicken liver and chicken heart, alongside beautifully grilled seasonal vegetables.
-The meat is tender and the execution is flawless.
-Expect to spend between $80 and $120 per person.
-Like Kemuri, the seating is highly limited, and it can be notoriously difficult to book.
+Expect to spend between $80 and $120 per person, reflecting the high caliber of ingredients and the meticulous preparation involved.
+Like Kemuri, the seating is highly limited, with only a handful of counter seats available, making it a coveted spot for an intimate dining experience.
+Booking ahead is essential due to the small capacity.
 If you manage to secure a spot, let the chef guide your order.
-They understand exactly how to balance the deep, smoky profiles with lighter, more subtle plates.
+They understand exactly how to balance the deep, smoky profiles with lighter, more subtle plates, elevating the yakitori dining to a true art form.

-Conclusion: Savor the Best of Somerset Food
+Conclusion: Savor the Ultimate Flavors of Somerset Food

 The seating capacity at many establishments ensures a comfortable atmosphere, whether you’re dining with friends or enjoying a quiet meal alone.
 From deep fried delights to elegant rice bowls and aromatic soups, Somerset’s food culture invites you to explore, indulge, and never miss a chance to eat your way through this dynamic culinary town.
+For those who appreciate a well-paired drink, many yakitori spots offer a curated selection of craft beers, enhancing the experience with the perfect head of foam atop each glass.